The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 - Rhythmic patterns

-Our data confirms this: When we analyzed 500 slang terms, terms with 1-2 syllables spread 3.2x faster than longer terms.
+When we analyzed slang terms, shorter terms (1-2 syllables) spread significantly faster than longer terms.
 "Rizz" (1 syllable) spread faster than "romantic charisma" (5 syllables).
 "Slay" (1 syllable) beats "exceptionally well" (5 syllables).

 Why it works: Our brains process shorter, punchier words faster.
 In digital communication where speed matters, phonetic efficiency drives adoption.